swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 [SE-0436] started integrating noncopyable types into our Standard Library abstractions, by generalizing existing APIs and introducing new ones.
 In the time since that proposal, [SE-0446] has introduced nonescapable types to Swift, adding a new direction of generalization.

 This proposal continues the work of [SE-0436] by extending some basic constructs to support nonescapable types, where it is already possible to do so.
-For now, we are focusing on further generalizing a subset of the constructs covered by [SE-0436]: `MemoryLayout`, `Optional` and `Result` types.
+For now, we are focusing on further generalizing a subset of the constructs covered by [SE-0436]: `MemoryLayout`, `Optional`, and `Result` types.
 Our immediate aim is to unblock the use of nonescapable types, especially in API surfaces.
 We also smooth out some minor inconsistencies that [SE-0436] has left unresolved.

 Like before, our aim is to implement these generalizations with as little disruption as possible.
 Existing code implicitly assumes copyability and escapability, and it needs to continue working as before.